Best upright vacuums of 2022

 Even the best upright vacuums lack the suction power of canister models.
 This makes them a bit less effective at cleaning smooth floors, but they can really rock a carpet.
 They’re a bit unwieldy when vacuuming stairs due to their size, but if you opt for a stick model or get one with a handheld vacuum attachment, the stair issue is easily solved.

-The feet of the best upright vacuums aren’t designed to reach corners and crevices as easily and efficiently as those of canister vacuums, but having just one moving part makes them easier to maneuver, which means they work better with larger rooms.
-Let the user beware, however: Upright vacuums can rouse even the deepest sleeper.
+The feet of the best vacuums aren’t designed to reach corners and crevices as easily and efficiently as those of canister vacuums, but having just one moving part makes them easier to maneuver, which means they work better with larger rooms.
+Let the user beware, however: Uprights can rouse even the deepest sleeper.
 The quietest models produce around 70 decibels of noise.
 That’s between five and 10 decibels louder than the average canister vacuum.
-So you might want to wait until everyone’s awake before running the best upright vacuum.
+So you might want to wait until everyone’s awake before running the vacuum.

 Best upright vacuum: Dirt Devil Endura Reach Upright Bagless Vacuum Cleaner